MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-govern.md

 - **Automate governance:** Embrace tooling to automate governance as much as possible.
 You can use tooling to manage policies for infrastructure deployments, implement hardening measures, protect data, and maintain identity and access management standards.
 By automating the governance of these security measures, you can ensure that all resources in your environment are compliant with your own security standards and all compliance frameworks that are required for your business.
 For more information, see [Enforce cloud governance policies](../govern/enforce-cloud-governance-policies#azure-facilitation-enforcing-cloud-governance-policies-automatically).

-- **Adhere to Microsoft's security baselines:** Understand Microsoft's security recommendations for the services in your cloud estate, published as [security baselines](/security/benchmark/azure/security-baselines-overview).
+- **Adhere to Microsoft's security baselines:** Understand Microsoft's security recommendations for the services in your cloud estate, which are available as [security baselines](/security/benchmark/azure/security-baselines-overview).
 These baselines ensure that your existing deployments are properly secured and new deployments are correctly configured from the start.
 This approach reduces the risk of misconfigurations.

 ### Incident response governance

-- **Governance of the incident response plan:** The incident response plan should be maintained with same care as the other critical documents in your estate.
+- **Governance of the incident response plan:** The incident response plan should be maintained with the same care as the other critical documents in your estate.
 Your incident response plan should be:

   - Version controlled to ensure that teams are working off of the most recent version, and the versioning can be audited.